GhostCat12/Breast-Cancer-Screening-ML-Pipeline/README.md

 The stratified 10-fold cross-validation of n = 90 and attribute at each split = 4  of RF gave the following model performance (Figure 6).
 It is noted that RF performed worse than KNN with an F1 (and accuracy) of 0.805 vs 0.839, respectively.

 ### 3.3 RF and KNN Sensitivity Analysis
 A sensitivity analysis was carried out to reduce the uncertainty surrounding both models (Table 4).
 This was done by removing one of the features within the dataset whilst keeping the others, giving insight into the importance of certain features.
-Removing BI-RADS for both models drastically reduced the performance, demonstrating that this is an excellent indicator for predicting breast cancer and the model mainly relied on this.
-For both models, the individual exclusion of shape improved the score, this was by a significant margin for RF but only a small increase in KNN.
+Removing BI-RADS for both models drastically reduced the performance, demonstrating that this is an excellent indicator for predicting breast cancer, and the model mainly relied on this.
+For both models, the individual exclusion of shape improved the score; this was by a significant margin for RF but only a small increase in KNN.
 This may indicate that Shape data is superfluous to the prediction or may be detrimental; further research would be required to confirm.
 When removing the Margin feature, both algorithms had a minimal decrease in score.
-Interestingly, the removal of Age in the RF model improved the F1 score, whereas the K-NN model worsened.
-Density was removed in the pre-processing stage as it was assumed as insignificant in cancer detection and may reduce model performance; this has been proved by this analysis.
+Interestingly, removing Age in the RF model improved the F1 score, whereas the K-NN model worsened.
+Density was removed in the pre-processing stage as it was assumed as insignificant in cancer detection and may reduce model performance; this analysis has proved this.

 |Table 4.
 Feature sensitivity analysis of K nearest neighbour and Random Forest.
 Removal of individual features and recording F1 score. |
 | --- |